vanderlowe/magic/inst/examples/magicCite_demo.Rmd

 The `magic` package helps you to harvest citations from a small set of papers to get a systematic overview  of the literature and highlight relevant papers.

-# Creating entries in the literature review database
+# Creating literature review database
 The first step is to let `magic` know which paper you are currently reading by using the `magicPaper` function.

 ## Creating a new paper with `magicPaper`
 The only required argument for `magicPaper` is a __citation key__ (or citekey for short).
 Each paper in the literature review must be uniquely identified, so that we know which paper is which.
 The citekey will be in the format of first author's family name and publication year, similar to the APA style in-text citations.
-Since our first paper to be read is by Ekman, the citekey will be `ekman1999`.
-Notice that there are no spaces, hyphenation is removed, and special characters are replaced with their basic equivalents (i.e., ö = o).
+Since our first paper to be read is by Ekman (1999), the citekey will be `ekman1999`.
+Notice that there are no spaces, hyphenation, or special characters in the citekey.
+Non-English special characters need to be replaced with their English versions (i.e., ö = o).

 Thus, to create a new paper in the literature review database, you can simply type:
 ```